Sarthak-Bhagat/PyRetroRecords/Readme.md

 ||WINDOWS:

-	1]  LOGIN :	ARE YOU AN EMPLOYEE OR AN CUSTOMER?
+1]  LOGIN :

+			ARE YOU AN EMPLOYEE OR AN CUSTOMER?
 			E] EMPLOYEE ID AND PASSWORD
 		 CUSTOMER] EXISTING OR NEW CUsr&CPas if EXISTING

-	2C]  CUSTOMER:	Just main.py But remove AddRecords.py, also add SellRecord, SellAlbum, RentAlbum.
-					Maybe add options for viewing Records or ALbums put other functions in their window.

-		           	So Window with "What are you looking for?"
-		          					R]Records
-		          					A]Albums
+2C]  CUSTOMER:

+				Existing or New Customer

-			3R] ViewRecords,BuyRecord,RentRecord,ReturnRecord
+			3R] ViewRecords,Return Record

 2E]  EMPLOYEE: AddRecords, DeleteRecords, CreateAlbum, DeleteAlbum, AddEmployee, EDIT

 		EDIT] 1]Edit RecordData
 		      2]Edit AlbumData